The Virginia Rent Relief Program

 Have a valid lease agreement in their name and occupying the unit at time of application.

-The household’s total rent payment is at or below 150% Fair Market Rate.
+The household’s total rent payment is at or below 150% Fair Market Rate or SAFMR.

 The household’s total gross income is equal to or less than 80% Area Median Income for location.

-The household has experienced a financial hardship due (directly or indirectly) to COVID-19, for example:
+The household has experienced a negative financial impact (directly or indirectly) due to COVID-19 or are receiving unemployment benefits, for example:

 - Tenant has been laid off.